rajib323/Movie-Recommendation-Engine/README.md

 ## Credits

-This project was developed by [Your Name] and is distributed under the [License Name] license.
-The movie data used in this project is sourced from [Data Source], and the recommendation algorithms are implemented using Python libraries such as [Library Name].
+This project was developed by [Rajib Lochan Nandi].
+The movie data used in this project has sourced data from [Kaggle Dataset], and the recommendation algorithms are implemented using Python libraries such as [Pandas, Numpy & Cosing_similarity].

 ---

 ## Feedback

 We welcome any feedback or suggestions for improving this Movie Recommendation System.
-Please feel free to [contact us](mailto:your.email@example.com) with your thoughts or contributions.
+Please feel free to [contact me](mailto:adityanandi550@gmail.com)/[call here](tel:+916291110614) with your thoughts or contributions.

----

-## License

-This project is licensed under the [License Name].
-See the [LICENSE](LICENSE) file for details.

 ---